 - Place the heavy whipping cream, vanilla, sweetener, and cocoa powder in your food processor bowl.

-- If needed, stop once to scrape the sides and bottom of the food processor bowl.
+- Process on high for about one minute, until the mixture magically turns into thick whipped cream.
+If needed, stop once to scrape the sides and bottom of the food processor bowl.

 Notes